leenaAhmed/django-web-framework-course/README.md

  - So you can think of `makemigrations` as the command that generates the sql commands and `migrate` as the command where those sql commands are executed.
 - **migrate is responsible for applying and undoing migrations.**
+- The X symbol represents the status of applying migrations after making them

+## The Django object-relational mapping (ORM):
+  - The ORM layer maps this model to a database table in the Django project.
+    Each attribute of a model class represents a field in the table.

+  - The Object-Relational Mapper (ORM) is one of Django’s most powerful features, allowing you to interact with your database in the same way that you would with SQL.

+  - Django’s ORM is essentially a pythonic technique to build SQL to query and edit your database and obtain results.

+  ### Django fields
+  ***Field properties*** :
+    - primary_key
+      Primary keys serve as unique identifiers for each row in a database table.
+Foreign keys link data in one table to the data in another table
+    - `default` , `unique` ,`choices` ,